ryancramerdesign/FoundationSiteProfile/README.md

 # ProcessWire Site Profile Using Zurb Foundation 4

-This is a drop-in replacement for the default ProcessWire site profile.
+- This is a drop-in replacement for the default ProcessWire site profile.

+- It is mobile-first and fully responsive, capturing all the benefits of Zurb Foundation 4.

+- Ready to be expanded upon with built-in support for deeper levels of navigation nesting in the sidebar.

+- Pagination ready with Foundation-specific pagination output, when/if you want it.

+- Improved search engine, relative to the basic profile.

+- Library of Foundation-specific markup generation functions included, primary for generation of navigation (in _nav.php).

+- Uses ProcessWire 2.3+ prepend/append template file settings making
+  it easy to work with.

 ## To Install